QBDI/QBDI/docs/source/pyQBDI_usage.rst

     python3 -c 'import pyqbdi; print(pyqbdi.__file__)'

-.. note:: We will soon provide a loader script, making the use of pyQBDI easier.

 PyQBDI as a python library
 --------------------------

-When PyQBDI is used as a python library, the code to instrument can be load in the process with ``ctypes`` python module.
+When PyQBDI is used as a python library, the instrumentation code can be loaded in the process with ``ctypes`` python module.

-Exemple
+Example
 ~~~~~~~

-This example define multiple callbacks, based on events, instructions, and mnemonic.
-Those are instrumenting the **sin()** native function and its result is being compared with the python result.
+This example defines multiple callbacks, based on events, instructions, and mnemonics.
+Those are instrumenting the **sin()** native function and its result is
+being compared with the python result.

 .. literalinclude:: ../../examples/pyqbdi/trace_sin.py
     :language: python